 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Levittown students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Levittown students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Levittown District Curriculum Used in Our In-Home Tutoring Programs

 Levittown is a hamlet in the Town of Hempstead, and its students attend three districts.
 The majority of students attend Levittown Union Free School District, with students’ also attending Island Trees Union Free School District, and a small portion of the northwestern corner attending East Meadow Union Free School District.
 All three districts design their curricula to meet the requirements of the New York State Education Department (NYSED) through the adoption of the Common Core State Standards (CCSS).
 The focus of the CCSS is to provide all students will the skills to compete and succeed in the 21st century workforce, which will require technological skills, literacy in all subject matter, and mathematical abilities.